GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 We define scale on our frontend as the ability to maintain precise and performant playback as projects get larger and more complex.
 One way to scale performance is to mount as few videos as possible at once, however when we do this, we risk slow and choppy transitions.
-While we have developed internal systems to cache video components for reuse, there are limitations to how much control HTML5 video tags can provide.
+While we've developed internal systems to cache video components for reuse, there are limitations to how much control HTML5 video tags can provide.